awsdocs/amazon-efs-user-guide/doc_source/wt1-getting-started.md

   + A file system\.
   + A mount target for your file system\.

     To mount your file system on an EC2 instance you need to create a mount target in your VPC\.
 You can create one mount target in each of the Availability Zones in your VPC\.
-For more information, see [Amazon EFS: How It Works](how-it-works.md)\.
+For more information, see [Amazon EFS: How it works](how-it-works.md)\.

  Then, you test the file system on your EC2 instance\.
 The cleanup step at the end of the walkthrough provides information for you to remove these resources\.